dbt-labs/segment/README.md

 This package has been tested on Redshift, Snowflake, BigQuery, and Postgres.

 ### Contributing
 Additional contributions to this repo are very welcome!
 Check out [this post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package.
 All PRs should only include functionality that is contained within all Segment deployments; no implementation-specific details should be included.
+CI jobs run on PRs will only test for postgres compatibility.